mysteriumnetwork/winter-is-coming/quests/Talk_to_Zombies.md

 - Fulfill specification - implement game engine by [Communication Channel specification](#communication-channel-specification)
 - Concentration - only solve the problems scoped in the requirements (task difficulty is max for 1-2 days)
-- Language agnostic - choose a language for this problem solving (we love Golang or any other it's readable code)
+- Language agnostic - choose a language for this problem solving (we love Golang or any readable code)
 - Clean code - demonstrate your most readable code
 - Design patterns - demonstrate your design skills (SOLID, KISS, DRY etc.)
 - Testing - demonstrate creepy love for tests, it's totally ok